 The thirtieth edition of the important Best American Poetry series contains Ernest Hilbert’s poem “Mars Ultor,” which first appeared in the journal Academic Questions and was later included in the protest publication Donald Trump: A Magazine of Poetry.

 “Celebrating thirty years, the 2018 edition of the Best American Poetry—‘a “best” anthology that really lives up to its title” (Chicago Tribune).
 This anthology “collects the most significant poems of the year, chosen by Poet Laureate of California Dana Gioia” (Publisher’s Announcement).
 “The Best American Poetry series has become one of the mainstays of the poetry publication world . . . [capturing] the zeitgeist of the current attitudes in American poetry” (Academy of American Poets).
+In The Washington Post, Michael Dirda described it as an ” always excellent annual anthology.”
 “The poems, ordered alphabetically by author, have a wonderful cohesion and flow, as if each contributes to a larger narrative about life today.”
 (The Washington Post).
 “The guest editor for 2018, Dana Gioia, has an unconventional poetic background.
 Gioia has published five volumes of poetry, served as the Chairman of the National Endowment for the Arts, and currently sits as the Poet Laureate of California, but he is also a graduate of Stanford Business School and was once a Vice President at General Foods.
 He has studied opera and is a published librettist, in addition to his prolific work in critical essay writing and editing literary anthologies.
 Having lived several lives, Gioia brings an insightful, varied, eclectic eye to this year’s Best American Poetry.
 With his classic essay ‘Can Poetry Matter?,’ originally run in The Atlantic in 1991, Gioia considered whether there is a place for poetry to be a part of modern American mainstream culture.
 Decades later, the debate continues, but Best American Poetry 2018 stands as evidence that poetry is very much present, relevant, and finding new readers” (Publisher’s Announcement).
 The anthology contains poems by seventy-five poets, including, besides Hilbert, Christian Wiman, Julia Alvarez, Aimee Nezhukumatathil, Paisley Rekdal, Elise Paschen, Tony Hogland, Frank Bidart, A.R.
 Ammons, David Barber, Stephen Kampa, Michael Robbins, Mary Jo Salter, Kay Ryan, Mary Ruefle, Natasha Trethewey, Terrance Hays, Marie Howe, Ilya Kaminsky, Sharon Olds, Joy Harjo, and others.

 (ERNEST HILBERT) YEZZI, David, ed.
 Swallow Anthology of New American Poets.
 Ohio: Swallow Press, University of Ohio Press, 2009.
 Octavo, issued simultaneously in color paper wrappers and hardcover with dust wrapper. $13.75 / $49.95.
 ISBN-10: 0804011214